guanqiao/free-ebooks/README.md

 As the name of the repo implies, all the ebooks are free to download, read, share and so on.

-However, it's **strongly** recommended not to use them for commercial purposes.
+Regarding commercial purposes, one should look the desired book up in the [copyrights file](copyright-list.md).

 ### :trophy: Copyright/License

-Answering to [this issue](https://github.com/PauloGSC/free-ebooks/issues/2), currently I'm in an effort to collect the copyright info concerning all the books in this repo.
-The data gathered will be gradually updated to this repo through the [copyright-list.md](copyright-list.md) file.
+The copyright and license information for the majority of the books is available in the [copyright-list.md][copyright-list.md] file.
+Some of the books, however, lack this info, for now.

-In advance, however, I state that all copyrights go to the books's authors, and that I do not claim property or copyright of any book present in this repository.
+In advance, the author of this repo states that all copyrights go to the books's authors, publishers  or respective owners.
+The author does not claim property or copyright of any book present in this repository.